decentralizedlabs/uniswap-v3-price-feed/README.md

 This makes it easy and efficient to interact with TWAP oracles or integrate them into other smart contracts.

-> The price feed will soon be used by the [Slice protocol](https://slice.so) to provide dynamic pricing for products in any ERC20 currency, periodically updating the pools it interacts with.
+> The price feed is used by the [Slice protocol](https://slice.so) to provide dynamic pricing for products in any ERC20 currency, periodically updating the pools it interacts with.

 ## Functions